Standardized Tests (Continued)

 Stanines

-Stanines are ranges or bands within fixed percentages of score fall.
+Stanines are ranges, intervals, or bands within fixed percentages that bracket or include the score.

 • They divide the normal curve into nine portions